Snehakrn/E-Commerce-Website/README.md

 🌐 HTML5, CSS3, and JavaScript - Frontend development

-## License 📝

-This project is licensed under the MIT License. .

 ## Contact Us 📧

 Have any questions, suggestions, or feedback?
 Feel free to reach out me at karnsneha2003@gmail.com.
 I would love to hear from you!